Search for keywords or browse the FAQs

 The closure and confiscation process for pledged securities when there is:

-• Non-Payment of Interest for 3 Months: When the interest amount remains unpaid for the last 3 months, the pledged securities are confiscated, and the loan is closed.
+• Non-Payment of Interest for 90 days: When the interest amount remains unpaid for the last 90 days, the pledged securities are confiscated, and the loan is closed.
 The confiscated securities cover only the extent of the outstanding interest plus the principal amount, and any surplus is credited to the client’s bank account.

 Zerodha Capital proactively communicates with clients through various emails and SMS notifications regarding the closure of loans.
 Confiscation of shares and loan closure is only initiated when the client fails to respond despite the outreach.